LUKAS1272/sortingAlgos/README.md

 **Time Complexity**: O(n log n) on average, O(n²) in the worst case
 **In-Place?**: Yes (no extra array needed, but uses recursion stack)

+**Positives**:
+- Very efficient for large datasets.
+- Performs well on average with a good pivot selection strategy.

+**Negatives**:
+- Performance can degrade to O(n²) with poor pivot selection.
+- Requires additional stack space due to recursion.

 ---